Ukdav/ProjectShellScripting/README.md

 This shell scripting example is focused on file backup and timestamp.
 As a DevOps Engineer backing up databases and other storage devices is one of the most common tasks you get to carry out.

-This script defines the source directory and backup directory paths. it then creates a timestamp using the current date and time and creates a backup directory with the timestamp appended to its name. the script copies all files from the source directory to create the backup directory using the cp command with the  -r option for recursive copying.
+This script defines the source directory and backup directory paths. it then creates a timestamp using the current date and time and a backup directory with the timestamp appended to its name. the script copies all files from the source directory to create the backup directory using the cp command with the  -r option for recursive copying.
 Finally, it displays a message indicating the completion of the backup process and shows the path of the backup directory with the timestamp.

-Lets proceed using the steps below:
+Let's proceed using the steps below:

 **Step 1:** On your terminal open a file backup.sh using the command *touch backup.sh*